 Magento 2 Follow Up Email Extension: Final Words

-As you can see, Aheadworks Follow Up Email for Magento 2 is a reliable module that helps to improve your conversation with customers.
+As you can see, Aheadworks Follow Up Email for Magento 2 is a reliable module that helps to improve communication with customers.
 The extension offers ready-made templates and triggers for those merchants who do not want to spend much time configuring the module.
-At the same time, the Magento 2 follow up email module supports lots of customizations, so that you can fine-tune the tool according to your business requirements.
+At the same time, the Magento 2 follow up email module supports lots of customizations so that you can fine-tune the tool according to your business requirements.

 As for price, it differs a lot depending on the Magento version.
-Thus, the Magento 1 module costs $199 which is a standard price for such extensions.
+The Magento 1 module costs $199, which is a standard price for such extensions.
 For this money, you get 90 days of support (180 days of support cost $60, 360 days – $80).
 Installation is not included, and it costs $55 more; the same is about priority support (additional $99).
 There is also an add-on feature called Advanced Segmentation.
 You can add it to the extension for $139.
 Thus, the total price of Follow Up Email for Magento 1 can be $552.
-It is much higher than other offers, but you get all advanced features and top-notch approach.
+It is much higher than other offers, but you get all the advanced features and a top-notch approach.
+For more details on the M1 version of the module, check out the company’s Magento 1 EOL Program.

-The Magento 2 follow up email extension costs $499, and the module already includes 90 days of support, free installation, and personal account manager.
-As for segmentation, we have previously described it above.
-Unfortunately, you can not purchase a separate module for $200, but it is a very reliable product.
+The Magento 2 follow up email extension costs $399 with 90 days of support, free installation, and personal account manager included.
+As for segmentation, we have described it above.'